Mounted High-Power LEDs

-For the LEDs marked with an a in the table to the right, the following additional pieces of information are also included in the zipped folder:
+For the LEDs marked with an superscript "a" in the table to the right, the following additional pieces of information are also included in the zipped folder:

 - Radiometric Color Spectrum: This .spc file is also intended for use with Zemax.

 - CAD Files: A file indicating the geometry of the bare LED.
 For the dimensions of the high-power mounted LEDs that include the package, please see the support drawings provided by Thorlabs.